domenic/promises-unwrapping/README.md

 1. Let _coerced_ be the result of calling ThenableToPromise(_C_, _x_).
 1. If IsPromise(_coerced_) is **true**, return the result of calling Invoke(_coerced_, `"then"`, (_fulfillmentHandler_, _rejectionHandler_)).
 1. Return the result of calling the [[Call]] internal method of _fulfillmentHandler_ with **undefined** as _thisArgument_ and a list containing _x_ as _argumentsList_.

+### Reject Promise Functions

+A reject promise function is an anonymous function that has the ability to reject a promise with a given reason.

+Each reject promise function has a [[Promise]] internal slot.

+When a reject promise function _F_ is called with argument _reason_, the following steps are taken:

+1. Let _promise_ be the value of _F_'s [[Promise]] internal slot.
+1. Return the result of calling PromiseReject(_promise_, _reason_).

+### Resolve Promise Functions

+A resolve promise function is an anonymous function that has the ability to resolve a promise with a given resolution.

+Each resolve promise function has a [[Promise]] internal slot.

+When a resolve promise function _F_ is called with argument _resolution_, the following steps are taken:

+1. Let _promise_ be the value of _F_'s [[Promise]] internal slot.
+1. Return the result of calling PromiseResolve(_promise_, _resolution_).

 ## The Promise Constructor